vscode-neovim/vscode-neovim/README.md

 * **TURN OFF** ```editor.scrollBeyondLastLine```.
 Or don't turn and get funky behavior when trying to scroll by mouse over last line

 * **DO NOT** use vim buffers, tab or window management.
 The plugin assumes that these tasks will be performed by VSCode side.
 Later i'll rebind ```:vsplit``` commands and such to call vscode commands instead
-* Almost all Ctrl keys are missing and not being sent to vim/are used in the input mode.
-This will be fixed in a coming days
 * The extension works by creating scratch buffers in neovim.
 Use save command from vs code. again, later ```:w``` will be rebound to vscode built-in save command